open-edge-insights/eii-core/docker_setup/README.md

 4. `<Factory control App>`Follow [FactoryControlApp/README.md](../FactoryControlApp/README.md) for ingestion configuration
   over MQTT, alarm light and reset button
 5. Provide the right value for TPM_ENABLE in [.env](.env) file for using TPM feature.
+This configuration should be used when the ETA is expected to leverage TPM for storing vault specific secret credentials.
+If one sets it to false, certain credentials are stored in file system.
-    1. `true` -  for enabling the tpm
+    1. `true` -  for enabling the tpm to store credentials
     2. `false` - for disabling the tpm

     **NOTE**: Please use TPM_ENABLE=true only on systems where TPM hardware is present OR TPM is enabledusing PTT Firmware in the BIOS.